lolNickFox/website/content/post/creating_fully_replicatable_papers_one.md

 date = "2018-08-16"
 draft = false
-tags = ["R", "RMarkdown", "tutorials", "replication"] title = "Creating Reproducible Scientific Papers in R: a tutorial series" math = false summary = """
+tags = ["R", "RMarkdown", "tutorials", "replication"] title = "Creating Reproducible Scientific Papers in R: A Tutorial Series" math = false summary = """
 I recently went through all the steps to create a paper that will completely reproduce itself on command using R, RMarkdown, and Papaja.
 I want to share what I learned and hopefully increase the practice of writing fully reproducible papers.
 It's not that hard!